hashicorp/terraform-aws-hashicorp-vault-eks-addon/README.md

 ### Unsealing Vault

-Once the add-on has been deployed, the Vault server can be unsealed using the following commands.
+Once the add-on has been deployed, you can unseal the Vault server using the following commands.

 > You will need to be in the `vault` (Kubernetes) namespace while running these commands, by default

-You will first need to initialize the Vault server:
+First, initialize the Vault server.
+This will return [unseal keys](https://www.vaultproject.io/docs/concepts/seal#seal-unseal) and [root token](https://www.vaultproject.io/docs/concepts/tokens#root-tokens).
+Store this in a safe place since you will use them to unseal the Vault server.

 ```sh
 kubectl exec -it vault-0 -n vault -- vault operator init